DFE-Digital/get-help-with-tech/app/views/devices_guidance/replace_a_faulty_device.md

-## If it's not working within 3 days of receiving it
+## If a device is not working within 3 days of receiving it

 We’ll send you a replacement device within 2 working days of returning a device.